Secret Beach

 Secret Beach, officially known as Kauapea Beach, is a beach in Kalihiwai and Kīlauea on the north shore of the island of Kauai, Hawaii.
-The beach is known for its size, seclusion, and beauty.
+The beach is known for its size, seclusion, and natural beauty.

 Location

-Secret Beach is located approximately one-half mile northwest of the town of Kilauea and is situated between the Kilauea Lighthouse and Kalihiwai Valley.
-As its name suggests, the beach is not easily accessible and no public roads lead to it.
+Secret Beach is located approximately half a mile northwest of the town of Kilauea, situated between the Kīlauea Lighthouse and Kalihiwai Valley.
+True to its name, the beach is not easily accessible, with no public roads leading directly to it.